Dynamic Longest Common Substring in Polylogarithmic Time: Partially Dynamic LCS

 \section{Partially Dynamic LCS}

 In this section, we describe an algorithm for solving the partially dynamic variant of the LCS problem, where updates are only allowed on one of the strings, say $S$, while $T$ is given in advance and is not subject to change.

-Let us assume for now that all the letters of $S$ throughout the execution of the algorithm occur at least once in $T$; we will waive this assumption later.
-Also, for simplicity, we assume that $S$ is initially equal to $\texttt{\$}^{|S|}$, for $\texttt{\$} \not \in \Sigma$.
-We can always obtain any other initial $S$ by performing an appropriate sequence of updates in the beginning.
+We first consider the case where only substitution operations are allowed and then extend our solution for the case where insertions and deletions are also allowed.